All Episodes

 So you have to look at that.

-But I love that whatever comes or comes what may this year, there's gonna be a fight on their terms, because this is what Democrats do every election year, and Republicans have no answer, no antidote, and no backbone.
+But I love that whatever comes what may this year, there's going to be a fight on their terms because this is what Democrats do every election year, and Republicans have no answer, no antidote, and no backbone.

-I don't think that's gonna be the case this year.
+I don't think that's going to be the case this year.

 Let me give you some background.